John-OkoduaOboh/Unity-Driving-Quiz/README.md

 * Randomly generated routes with different questions.
 * More maps for the user to drive in
 * More questions
-* Car customization in some form i.e: color, Different car types.
+* Car customization in some form i.e: Color, Different car types.

 ## Contact
 Email: obohprincejohn@gmail.com